athanclark/usmc-presentations-cmcc-20260702/presentation.md

 1. Proxmox Virtualization System
     - great for home labs
-2. Haskell Programming Language
+2. Intoduction to Programming
-    - it's like joining a cult
+    - wavetops, but it's a typhoon
-3. CPU Architecture
-    - fun!
 4. Abstract Algebra
     - don't be afraid